TheJacksonLaboratory/marea/README.md

 a user-supplied set of MeSH descriptors.
 An article is deemed relevant if at least one of the the article's descriptors is a subcategory of, or identical to, one of the specified search descriptors.
-If there is no match on MeSH descriptors, the code compares the article's keywords to the set of preferred labels and synonyms for all the search descriptors and subcategories.
+If there is no match on MeSH descriptors, the code compares the article's keywords to the set of preferred labels and synonyms for all the search descriptors and their subcategories.
 If at least one of the article's keywords is included in the set, the article is considered relevant.
+Before making the comparison, the script applies the WordNet lemmatizer in **nltk**to both the labels from MeSH and the keywords from the article.
+The lemmatizer reduces words to their base form, for example plural nouns are lemmatized to the singular.

 In the _.xml_ file,
 each MeSH descriptor and keyword is marked Y/N as a "major topic" for the article.
 The command line parameters for